KirinRyu/KirinRyu/README.md

 <div align="center">
   <p>
       <i>Hello!
 My name is Ryuichi Satoy.
 I'm studying Systems Analysis and Development at FATEC (graduating in early 2026).
-      I'm a Python developer with extensive knowledge in SQL and JAVA.</i>
+      I'm a software developer with extensive knowledge in SQL and JAVA.</i>
  </p>
 </div>